 - Participates in the fair share contribution for involvement (“Membership fee”)

-contact Magali Moreno for more information
+Join our Network!
+Contact Magali Moreno for more information

 Guest Speaker: Rev Dr Jack Sara, President of Bethlehem Bible College.
 "The values of God’s Kingdom are communicated and applied to the socio-political and cultural realities of the Palestinian people.".
 We will provide as well Europe 2025 Global Anabaptist Educators Network Update, and GAHEN Steering Committee will present developing information about the 500th Anniversary of the Anabaptist movement.
 See you soon!